davitshahnazaryan3/davitshahnazaryan3/README.md

 ### Hi, I am Davit 👋

 - 🔭 I’m currently working as a software engineer
-- 💬 Ask me about software development, Earthquake Engineering and Data Science.
 - 📫 How to reach me: shahnazaryandavit1@gmail.com